Department of Roads (Nepal)

-Department of Road (सडक विभाग) under Ministry of Infrastructure Development and Transport is the authority to for construction, development and maintenance of roads.
+Department of Road (सडक विभाग) under Ministry of Infrastructure Development is the authority to for construction, development and maintenance of roads.
 It aims to increase the connectivity to all the areas of Nepal.
 Being a sector of paramount importance, the department accounts for a significant amount of National budget.

 Similarly, Department of Local Infrastructure also works under the sector of road and bridge construction and mentinance specially Agricultural roads at a smaller scale.

 History

 Road Department was formed along with Department of Urban Development when Public Work Department was later split in 2027 BS.
 During Rana Regime "Bato Kaj Goshwara" and "Chhembhadel Adda" was liable for road construction and maintenance works.

 Organization

 The department is headed by officers of Nepal Engineering Service (Civil/Highway) while mechanical units are held by officers of Nepal Engineering Service (Mechanical).
 There are 5 branches under the Department namely: